tmforum-oda/oda-canvas/CONTRIBUTING.md

 ## Have you read our code of conduct?

-We want the ODA Canvas Accelerator to be project to be a welcoming community project.
+We want the ODA Canvas Accelerator to be a welcoming community project.
 We have a [code of conduct](code-of-conduct.md) that we expect all participants to follow in all interactions with, or about, the project.
 We will take corrective action where the code of conduct is not followed.

 ## Can you contribute under the terms of the license?